Thomas D. Carr: War crimes

-While near Raleigh, North Carolina, a gang of 15 soldiers (including Carr) had learned that a Federal soldier had been hung by the Confederates in the cellar of the house of a prominent southener.
+While near Raleigh, North Carolina, a gang of 15 soldiers (including Carr) had learned that a Federal soldier had been hanged by the Confederates in the cellar of the house of a prominent southerner.
 When they arrived at the house, they found a rich planter's residence.
 Carr claimed that the soldiers searched all rooms of the residence, but found no men, only the women who were left by the rebels.
 Finally, the gang descended into the cellar, where they found a soldier hanging from the ceiling, clothed in "Union Blue".
 Enraged, the soldiers burned down the house, watching the women flee the burning residence.
-One of them, a beautiful 17-year-old girl, had her dress burning from the fire, but was extinguished by the men.
+One of them, a 17-year-old girl, had her dress burning from the fire, but was extinguished by the men.
 However, they then gang raped and tortured the girl in a brutal way, leaving her for dead in a nearby orchard without any assistance.
 When he "learned" of the crime the following day, Carr said that "the men that done that ought to be hung."

 After this, Carr was guarding a house in Raleigh when he shot a man who was trying to break inside.
 He had also thrown a colored waiter who refused to give him any food overboard while on a steamer travelling from Morehead City to Fort Monroe.
 While in Baltimore, Maryland, Carr attempted to ride on a street car without paying a fare.
 The conductor noticed this and, while trying to kick him off, had one of his ears nearly severed by the freeloader.
 The driver then tried to help his colleague, but was stabbed in the bowels by Carr and died soon after.
 The killer then mingled with the crowd and shaved his mustache afterwards, successfully escaping.
 In Newark, Ohio, after finishing a bottle of whisky, Carr threw it, hitting a random stranger who was standing on the platform, splitting the man's skull open.
 Just at that moment, a train full of soldiers was passing by and Carr jumped on, escaping justice once again.